Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 ## Recipe Lifecycle

+### Folder Structure

+All JSON recipes are stored at `plugins/Slimefun/recipes`, which has subfolders Slimefun and each addon.
+There is another subfolder at `plugins/Slimefun/recipes/custom`, where recipes in it override their corresponding recipes in the parent folder.

+For example, a recipe at `plugins/Slimefun/recipes/custom/Slimefun/battery.json` will override the recipe at `plugins/Slimefun/recipes/Slimefun/battery.json` but not one at `plugins/Slimefun/recipes/custom/SomeAddon/battery.json`.

+The filename referenced in below sections refers to the path of the JSON file relative to `plugins/Slimefun/recipes/` or `plugins/Slimefun/recipes/custom`, whichever one it is in.

+### When the Server Starts

 ### Stage 1a

-When Slimefun is enabled, all recipes in the resources folder will be moved to `plugins/Slimefun/recipes/` (unless a file with its name already exists).
+When a new version of Slimefun is enabled, all recipes in the resources folder will be moved to `plugins/Slimefun/recipes/Slimefun`, and the version number will be saved there too.

-Addons should do the same.
-(We recommend saving to `plugins/Slimefun/recipes/<your-addon-name>/` but it's not required).
+Addons should do the same and save to `plugins/Slimefun/recipes/<your-addon-name>`.

 ### Stage 1b

 Also on enable, recipes defined in code should be registered.
-These two steps can be done in no particular order.
+These two steps can be done in either order.

 ### Stage 2

-On the first server tick, all recipes in the `plugins/Slimefun/recipes` folder are read and added to the `RecipeService`, removing all recipes with the same filename.
-This is why recipes should ideally be *defined* in JSON, to prevent unnecessary work.
+On the first server tick, all recipes in `plugins/Slimefun/recipes` (but not `/custom`) are read and added to the `RecipeService`, removing all recipes with the same filename that were already in the service.

-When loading JSON recipes, we also need to be able to tell the difference between a server owner changing a recipe, and a developer changing a recipe.
-To do this, we use a system called Recipe Overrides; it allows for updates to recipes from developers while also preserving custom recipes by server owners

-- Slimefun/addons should tell the recipe service it will apply a recipe override on enable, **before** any JSON recipes are copied from the resources folder
-- The recipe service checks all recipe overrides that have already run (in the file `plugins/Slimefun/recipe-overrides`) and if it never received that override before, it deletes the old files and all recipes inside them.
-  Then all recipes are loaded as before.
+Next, the server reads and adds all recipes in `plugins/Slimefun/recipes/custom` which again overrides previous recipes with the same filename.
+It keeps track of which recipes are custom overrides so it can be saved to the correct location

 ### Stage 3

 While the server is running, recipes can be modified in code, saved to disk, or re-loaded from disk.
-New recipes can also be added, however not to any existing file (unless forced, which is not recommended)
+New recipes can also be added.

 ### Stage 4

 On server shutdown (or `/sf recipe save`), **all** recipes are saved to disk.
-This means any changes made while the server is running will be overwritten.
+This means any changes made while the server was running will be overwritten.
 Server owners should run `/sf recipe reload <file-name?>` to load new recipes dynamically from disk.